wpilibsuite/frc-docs/source/docs/contributing/wpilib/other-wpilib-versions.rst

 Local Build
 -----------

 Building with a local build is very similar to building with a local build.
-First, you must have an initial build.
-The instructions can be found `here <https://github.com/wpilibsuite/allwpilib#building-wpilib>`__.
+Ensure you have built and published WPILib by following the instructions attached `here <https://github.com/wpilibsuite/allwpilib#building-wpilib>`__.
 Next, find the ``build.gradle`` file in your robot project and open it.
 Then, add the following code below the plugin section and replace ``YEAR`` with the year of the local version.

 .. code-block :: text